 - Start with a quality cactus soil for best results.
-It isn’t crucial for it to be cactus specific, a commercially available mix can be suitable.
-If you prefer to make a free draining well textured mix, use one part sand, one part heavy grit, and one part standard potting mix.
+It isn’t crucial for it to be cactus specific.
+A commercially available mix can also be suitable.
+If you prefer to make a free draining well textured mix yourself, use; one part sand, one part heavy grit, and one part standard potting mix.
 The goal is to select ingredients with good drainage.
 Store bought cactus soils do not provide good drainage. if they are to be used the addition of grit would be necessary.
 Sift out any foreign particulate (rocks, sticks, etc) from the mix while filling your preferred seed sowing chamber.

 - Try to select a container that has an opaque base and a transparent top to minimize the growth of algae.
 Fill the container about 3/4 full.
 There should be some room between the soil surface and the top of the container for air flow.
 Do not poke holes in the soil to bury cactus seeds.
 Adding holes to the bottom of the container is recommended if you’re worried about over saturating the soil.
 Alternatively, It is also possible to cover the pots used with plastic or polyethylene food wrap as or use food storage containers with lids.
 Find what works best for you; as long as humidity can be maintained.

 - Water the cactus seed soil very lightly and seal the environment the cactus seedlings will be growing in.
 Aim is for a moist soil, not water logged soil.
 Once wet try not to let the soil dry out. lace the cactus seed container in an area where there is no direct light, cactus seedlings are sensitive and will likely burn from high intensity light.
 Diffuse sunlight is ideal.
 Grow lamps can also work.
 If the seedlings turn red this means the light is to intense.
 If they begin to stretch, it means the light is to weak.
 Find a spot for you cactus seedlings where the light isn’t to bright or to dark.
 The light duration for germinating cactus seedlings should be 12 – 16 hours of continuous light per day.